toddtrosclair/housing-vs-wage-analysis/README.md

 The raw datasets from the Bureau of Labor Statistics and Zillow required a fair amount of preparation and cleaning before being able to merge them neatly into one file for proper analysis.
 The steps taken to prepare the final dataset include:

 1. BLS Occupational Employment and Wage Statistics
-- As the BLS data was contained in seperate tables for each year, to create a singular dataset containing data from 2014-2024 these tables had to be concatenated.
+- As the BLS data was contained in separate tables for each year, to create a singular dataset containing data from 2014-2024 these tables had to be concatenated.
 However, column headers used by the BLS were incosistent for this time period, preventing concatenation.
-All column names were standardized and then the tables were concatenated to form the complete 2014-2024 dataset.
+All column names were standardized and then concatenated to form the complete 2014-2024 dataset.
 - The dataset was then filtered to show only the data from 'All Occupations' to get the overall picture of wages.
 - Metro area names and codes showed significant variation through the years as metropolitan area delimitations were redefined.
 Additionally, the metro area names followed a 'City-City-City, State' format, New York-Neward-Jersey City, NY-NJ-PA for example.
 On the other hand, the Zillow dataset simply listed the principal city of each metro.
 Due to the inconsistencies throughout the years in the BLS dataset, all metros were converted to the Zillow format by separating the cities on the '-' and dropping the state using regex.
 - The now seperated city names were then exploded to their own rows to allow for merging with the Zillow table.